ROCm/hipFFT/docs/reference/fft-api-usage.rst

 Multi-process transforms
 ========================

-hipFFT has experimental support for transforms distributed across MPI (Message Passing Interface) processes.
+hipFFT has experimental support for transforms that are distributed across MPI (Message Passing Interface) processes.

-Support for MPI transforms was introduced in ROCm 6.4 with hipFFT 1.0.18.
+Support for MPI transforms was introduced in ROCm 6.4 as part of hipFFT 1.0.18.

+MPI must be initialized before creating a multi-process hipFFT plan.

 .. note::

-   hipFFT MPI support is only available when the library is built with the `HIPFFT_MPI_ENABLE` CMake option enabled.
-By default, it is off.
+   hipFFT MPI support is only available when the library is built with the ``HIPFFT_MPI_ENABLE`` CMake option enabled.
+By default, MPI support is off.

-   Additionally, hipFFT MPI support requires its backend FFT library to also support MPI.
+   In addition, hipFFT MPI support requires the backend FFT library to also support MPI.
 This means that either an MPI-enabled rocFFT library or cuFFTMp must be used.

    Finally, hipFFT API calls made on different ranks might return different values.
-Users must take care to ensure that all ranks have successfully created their plans before attempting to execute a distributed transform, and it is possible for one rank to fail to create/execute a plan while the others succeed.
+You must take care to ensure that all ranks have successfully created their plans before attempting to execute a distributed transform.
+It's possible for one rank to fail to create and execute a plan while the others succeed.

-MPI must be initialized before creating multi-process hipFFT plans.

 Built-in decomposition
 ----------------------

-hipFFT can automatically decide the data decomposition for distributed transforms.
+hipFFT can automatically decide on the data decomposition for distributed transforms.
 The API usage is similar to the single-process, multi-GPU case described above.

-1. On all ranks in the MPI communicator:
+#.
+On all ranks in the MPI communicator:

-   i.
+   #.
 Create a hipFFT plan handle with :cpp:func:`hipfftCreate`.

-   ii.
+   #.
 Attach the MPI communicator to the plan with :cpp:func:`hipfftMpAttachComm`.

-   iii.
+   #.
 Make the plan by calling one of:

       * :cpp:func:`hipfftMakePlan1d`
       * :cpp:func:`hipfftMakePlan2d`